Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Method

-{\bf{3) Object odometry.}} Based on calculation results of ego odometry (Section 3.3.1) and multi-object tracking module (Section 3.3.2), object pose in odom coordinate can be computed.
-First, object motion increment in Lidar coordinate is denoted as:
+Based on the calculation results of ego odometry and multi-object tracking, object pose in odom coordinate can be computed.
+First, object motion increment $ {}_l^i{{\bf{X}}^{i - 1}} $ in lidar coordinate is denoted as:

-Then, combined with the object-fixed coordinate proposed in \cite{henein2020dynamic} (as shown in Fig.4), and assuming that the transform matrix from object to Lidar at time $ i-1 $ is $ {}^{i - 1}{{\bf{L}}_{lt}} $, we can obtain absolute object motion increment ${}_t^{i - 1}{{\bf{X}}^i} $ in object-fixed coordinate:
+Then, combined with the body-fixed coordinate proposed in \cite{henein2020dynamic} (as shown in Fig.4), and assuming that the transform matrix from object to lidar at time $ i-1 $ is $ {}^{i - 1}{{\bf{L}}_{lt}} $, we can obtain absolute object motion increment ${}_t^{i - 1}{{\bf{X}}^i} $ in body-fixed coordinate: